rajfal/rajfal.github.io/_posts/2018-02-13-Graph-similarity-score-and-node-matching.md

 #### Background

-Following on from the post entitled, Getting Started with Data Analysis using Neo4j[[^1]], the author makes a reference to finding recommendations.
+Following on from the post entitled, [Getting started with Data Analysis in Neo4j](https://neo4j.com/blog/getting-started-data-analysis-neo4j/), the author makes a reference to finding recommendations.
 I decided to implemented something similar with my own data.

 Imagine that you are a horticultural property investor and you know from experience that certain sets of soil problems are